 What’s the best font size for vehicle graphics?
 Thanks for asking.
 There’s not one cut and dried answer to your question.
+Much depends on what you’re trying to accomplish and what your message is.
+You also need to consider your brands fonts.
+What fonts are used in your logo, taglines, and copy?
 There are several factors to be considered.

 There’s no Absolute Formula